biocypher/biochatter-paper/manuscript.md

 BioChatter Light is a web app based on the Streamlit framework (version 1.21.0, [https://streamlit.io](https://streamlit.io)), which is written in Python and can be deployed locally or on a server ([https://github.com/biocypher/biochatter-light](https://github.com/biocypher/biochatter-light)).
 The ease with which Streamlit allows the creation of interactive web apps in pure Python enables rapid iteration and agile development of new features, with the tradeoff of limited customisation and scalability.
 This framework is suitable for rapid prototyping of bespoke solutions for specific use cases.
-For an up-to-date overview and preview of current functionality of the platform, please visit the [online preview](https://chat.biocypher.org).
+For an up-to-date overview and preview of the current functionality of the platform, please visit the [online preview](https://chat.biocypher.org).

 BioChatter Next ([https://github.com/biocypher/biochatter-next](https://github.com/biocypher/biochatter-next)) is a modern web app with server-client architecture, based on the open-source template of ChatGPT-Next-Web ([https://github.com/ChatGPTNextWeb/ChatGPT-Next-Web](https://github.com/ChatGPTNextWeb/ChatGPT-Next-Web)).
 It is written combining Typescript and Python and utilises Next.js (v13.4.9) for a sleek frontend and Flask (v3.0.0) as backend.